andreas-jonsson/volumeicon/README.md

               and OSS support at the moment, so using this flag will disable ALSA support.

+--enable-aio: Disables the ALSA backend and enable the NetBSD 'mixerctl'
+              backend.
+Only the 'master' output channel is supported.

 --enable-notify: Enables notifications, this adds a dependency for
                  libnotify >= 0.5.0.